Online Degrees in Technical Support and Repair

 Online degrees in technical support and repair can lead to entry-level administrative and repair roles specializing in different IT technologies.
 Examples include:

 - Network administrator

 - Call center support or help desk technician

 Computer support specialists can expect favorable job conditions in the coming years, according to U.S. Bureau of Labor Statistics (BLS) data.
 The BLS predicts 8 percent job growth in the 2019-2029 period, with the best opportunities for workers with a college degree.
 Key industries experiencing job growth in technical support include computer services, data processing and hosting services, software publishing, and scientific consulting.
 The health care sector is also an up-and-coming employer of trained technical support & repair personnel, as hospitals and clinics look to increase efficiency through information technology.

 - Education & training: An associate or bachelor’s degree is generally sufficient for entry-level positions, but to keep up with technological advances, continuing education is often required.

-- Top locations: States with the highest concentration of IT support workers are Massachusetts, Washington, D.C., and Connecticut.
+- Top locations: States with the highest concentration of IT support workers are Arizona, Utah, and Colorado, as per BLS, 2020).